 Attn: (Insert Contact Person)

 Re: Consolidating/Restructuring/Forgiveness for Debt related to Mortgage, School, Credit Card or other loan payment.

 To Whom It May Concern:

 I’m writing you today because I’ve fallen into financial hardship and am struggling to pay my debts back on time.

-I’m hoping we can work together to help develop a restructure of payment, consolidation or reduce my monthly payments to avoid going into default.
+I’m hoping we can work together to help develop a restructure of payment and consolidation or reduce my monthly payments to avoid going into default.

 My financial problems began when (Insert problem here death, divorce, illness etc. but be very specific.)

-I am not trying to avoid my responsibility for paying back my debt as I’m truly embarrassed by this situation but have no other choice but to seek financial relief.
+I am not trying to avoid my responsibility for paying back my debt as I’m genuinely embarrassed by this situation but have no other choice but to seek financial relief.

-I can offer a suggestion that might help me balance my budget perhaps (insert suggestion or money amount you can afford) until my situation changes.
+I can offer a suggestion that might help me balance my budget (insert direction or money amount you can afford) until my situation changes.